University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 sump
 ```

+**Q6.
+Describe what the initial output graph shows.**

+Find where the plateau starts by choosing different burnin lengths (note that the burnin describes the number of sampled trees to discard, not the number of MCMC iterations).
+You will not be able to answer the following question without playing around with a couple of burnin values.

 **Q7.
-Describe what the output graph shows.**

-Find where the plateau starts by choosing different burnin lengths (note that the burnin describes the number of leading sample to discard, not the number of MCMC iterations).

-**Q8.
-Approximately when does the plateau start in terms of number of samples?**
+Approximately when does the plateau start in terms of number of samples?
+Provide evidence to support your answer.**

 ### Examine trees